ParisaTork/BlueHost-Sign-Up/README.md

 21) Click 'next'

-22) You'll see signs that WordPress is being installed e.g. 'Overall Site Progress... %'
+22) You'll see signs that WordPress is being installed e.g. 'Overall Site Progress...
+65%'

 23) Wait until the site says 'Installation Complete'

 24) Click on 'view credentials here'

 25) Send me a photo of the page, which contains the 'username' and 'password'

+## 'Done' checklist

+- [x] Do you understand what Web Hosting and Domain Registration is and are you happy with the ongoing costs?
+- [x] Are you happy to talk to Bluehost if they contact you about payments?
+- [x] Do you understand that Bluehost take sites down if you haven't paid them for 30 days after the payments due?
+- [x] Have you sent me the 'Welcome'-style email from Bluehost?
+- [x] Have you sent me a photo of the page you got, after you clicked 'view credentials here'?